As an Amazon Associate I earn from qualifying purchases.

-Syntha 6 is a fairly popular protein as of late that was given the name Syntha 6 due to the six different types of protein sources it is composed of.
+Syntha 6 is a highly popular protein powder that was made by BSN and given the name Syntha 6 due to the six different types of protein sources the blend is composed of.
+The common misconception is that more protein sources is a good thing, but in reality, more protein sources just leads to a dirtier blend that lacks purity.

 BSN, along with Muscle Tech, does not have the best reputation as far as product performance goes in my eyes.
 They are a rather large company with several available products, none of which are note-worthy in my opinion with the exception of this particular product and their mass gainer.